 - Flexible Task Management

-Kanban’s lack of time constraints makes it ideal for teams with unpredictable workloads. - Visual Workflow Optimization
+Kanban’s lack of fixed sprint boundaries makes it useful for teams dealing with changing priorities or uneven workloads. - Visual Workflow Optimization

-Tasks are completed and deployed as soon as they are ready, making Kanban suitable for support teams or maintenance projects.
+Tasks are completed and released as soon as they are ready, making Kanban suitable for support teams, service operations, or maintenance-heavy environments.

 Choosing the right framework